Services

 2- Data augmentation and enhancement

 Generative AI tools are increasingly evolving in data analysis skills.
 For example, ChatGPT has a new Code Interpreter plugin for data analysis and visualization.
-In general, generative AI tools are advanced in analyzing vast amounts of data.
 Specifically, they can contribute to ERP data analysis and protection by:

 • Synthetic data generation: Filling in gaps or creating synthetic datasets from actual business data and customer data for improved analytics, especially when actual data might be scarce or sensitive.